Camley Street Natural Park: History

 In 1984, Camden Borough Council assigned the nascent London Wildlife Trust to manage the site.
 The park opened in 1985.

 In 2008, King's Cross Central started to plan a major development to the east and south of the park, with a footbridge across the Regent's Canal into the park.

+In 2017 the Somers Town bridge over the Regents Park canal opened connecting Camley Street and the new Gasholder Gardens.
+The new café and learning centre opened in 2022.

 Activities

 The park hosts pond dipping and wildlife watching sessions for children.
 Its visitor centre is used by the Wildlife Watch Club.

 Value

 According to the Mayor of London's Biodiversity Strategy, "Camley Street Natural Park, in particular, has demonstrated that a valuable wildlife space can be created from nothing to become a hub of communal and educational activity, supporting wildlife such as the reed warbler in a place where this would otherwise be unthinkable.
 Visitors from far and wide come to learn from this example."